Input files¶

 program used for simulations.
 The setting displayed above is later

-extended in the sections on iterative boltzmann inversion (csg_inverse
+extended in the sections on force

-) or statistical analysis (csg_stat
+matching (csg_fmatch) or statistical analysis (csg_stat).

-is an analysis tool which can be used for computing radial
+Generally, csg_stat is an analysis tool which can be used for computing radial

 distribution functions and analysing them.
 As an example, the command